 ‘White Frog’ is an interesting look at Asperger’s

 White Frog is the story of a young teen with Asperger’s Syndrome and how he deals with his condition in the wake of a family tragedy.
-“Nick Young” (Stewart) struggles with his condition but thanks to his very close relationship with his brother “Chaz” (Shum), he gets by.
+“Nick Young” (Booboo Stewart) struggles with his condition but thanks to his very close relationship with his brother “Chaz” (Harry Shum, Jr.), he gets by.
 Chaz watches out for Nick and cares for him very much.

 This isn’t a bad film but it is a movie that could have been a lot better.